dailytelos/nft.scribe/README.md

 Our contract ensures a seamless experience for interoperability and functionalities vital for the thriving NFT community on the Telos platform.

 ---

-### TODO List:
+## TODO List:

-- FUNCTION: Create NFT User based on #
+## Future Advancements
-- FUNCTION: NFT Pricing calculation function
+Things to consider, if successfully deployed:
-- FUNCTION: Billing function for account creation
+- Premium user names (uint128_t secondary key) for each network, ownership of the premium name exists as NFT on network_id chain
-    - Add prefunding account to nftservice name("reg.cost.per"), it'll be paid by oracles if evm_owner is admin
+- Transaction fee implementation option to turn on if needed
-    - Prefunded % of users when registering
+- Possibility to increase nft_qty in nftservice.hpp

 ---
-# Interchain NFT's Formats
+## Interchain NFT's Formats

 ### Username Convention for Interchain NFT's